the-interaction-department/documentation_protocol/README.md

 Each of the next sections should only be added if applicable to the project.

 ## Dependencies
 - For projects that do not have a package manager, list dependencies here.
+Also explain if they are included or need to be installed.

 ## Tested On
 - The operating systems that have been tested with the project.